TABRECTA is a prescription medicine used to treat adults with a kind of lung cancer called non-small cell lung cancer (NSCLC) that:

-- has spread to other parts of the body or cannot be removed by surgery (metastatic), and
+- has spread to other parts of the body (metastatic), and

 It is not known if TABRECTA is safe and effective in children.